mach-composer/mach-composer-cli/docs/src/topics/architecture/index.md

 ##[Terraform guidance](./terraform.md)

-Terraform is the infrastructure-as-code engine underneath MACH composer.
+Terraform is the infrastructure-as-code engine underneath MACH Composer.
 Read more about how to use Terraform (and for what) on this page.

 ##[Designing your tenancy model](./tenancy.md)

-MACH composer is intended to facilitate multi-tenancy on top of a range of MACH services, micro-services and integrations.
+MACH Composer is intended to facilitate multi-tenancy on top of a range of MACH services, micro-services and integrations.
 This page describes what to look at when designing your tenancy model, from different perspectives.